Mar 8, 2023

 So what really makes a piece of content stand out?
 What makes it valuable to a customer or prospect so it will drive engagement and prompt action?

-Maslow’s Hierarchy of Needs was around long before content marketing entered the conversation, but it provides a great framework for brands searching for opportunities to provide truly valuable content that taps into their consumers’ actual needs, challenges and goals.
+Maslow’s Hierarchy of Needs has been around for a long time, in fact before content marketing entered the conversation.
+But it provides a great framework for brands searching for opportunities to provide valuable content that taps into their consumers’ needs, desires, challenges, and goals.

-Plenty of tourism groups provide essential eating guides to their area — like these lists for Las Vegas and Seattle — and countless brands offer recipes for specialized diets and other educational cooking content, such as these grilling tips from Weber or this delicious-looking Turkish Red Lentil Soup recipe from Chobani.
-Mattress start-up Casper helps consumers get a good night’s sleep with Van Winkle’s, a sleep-centric site that provides actionable tips for better rest, from selecting the best earplugs to suggesting apps for tracking your sleep.
+Plenty of tourism groups provide essential eating guides to their area — like these lists for New York and Seattle — and countless brands offer recipes for specialized diets and other educational cooking content, such as these grilling tips from Weber or this delicious-looking Turkish Red Lentil Soup recipe from Chobani.

 The next level of the pyramid is safety.
-Plenty of standard marketing — particularly in the auto and pharmaceutical industries — taps into this, promising protection or faster recovery from injury and disease, but content can be built around safety as well.
+Plenty of marketing — particularly in the automotive and pharmaceutical industries — taps into this, promising protection or faster recovery from injury and disease, but content can be built around safety as well.